chocolatey/docs/input/en-us/guides/organizations/set-up-chocolatey-server.md

 RedirectFrom: docs/how-to-set-up-chocolatey-server
 ---

-**NOTE:** Refer to [How To Set Up Chocolatey For Organizational/Internal Use](xref:organizational-deployment-guide) in tandem with this article.
+> :memo: **NOTE** Refer to [How To Set Up Chocolatey For Organizational/Internal Use](xref:organizational-deployment-guide) in tandem with this article.

 ## Summary